About Nuclear Medicine Technology

 Daily tasks of a nuclear medicine technologist include:

 - Prepare and administer radioactive chemical compounds known as radiopharmaceuticals

 - Perform patient imaging procedures using sophisticated radiation-detecting instrumentation

 - Perform computer processing and image enhancement functions

-- Provide image, data analysis and patient information to the physician for diagnostic interpretation
+- Provide images, data analysis and patient information to the physician for diagnostic interpretation

-- Prepare patients for radioactive tracers and radioactive therapy
+- Prepare patients for imaging procedures and radioactive therapy

 - Apply knowledge of radiation physics and safety regulations to radiation safety